nais/doc/docs/auth/maskinporten/how-to/consume.md

 }
 ```

-You will get a response with an access token.
-The token can be used to access APIs for your specified target only.
+You will get a response with an access token:

 ```json
 {
     "access_token": "eyJra...",